genevate/style_guides/programming/languages/ruby/ruby.md

 ## Breaks

-- The obvious use for breaks are to exit quickly out of a loop once a particular condition is met but they can also be used to return a value:
+- Breaks are generally used exit quickly out of a loop once a particular condition is met but they can also be used to return a value.
+Here are a few useful examples:

+        # Returning a message.
         break "Example Message" if some_value == "found"

+        # Returning the value of the object detected.
+        doc_list.detect {|doc| loaded_doc = load_doc(doc) and break loaded_doc}

 ## Control Flow